SandyRodger/LS170-171/L1_the_internet.md

 ### Interframe Gap

 - On top of the Preamble and SFD, ethernet also stipulates an interframe gap of about 0.96 microseconds (about a millionth of a second).
 This gap allows the receiver to prepare to receive the next frame.
-The length of gap varies according the the ethernet connections capability.
+The length of gap varies according the the ethernet connection's capability.
 - The interframe gap becomes part of the transmission delay and thus part of latency.

 ### Differences between ethernet standards: